-Dehydration is a condition where the loss of water in a dog’s body exceeds the amount that the dog is able to take in.
+Dehydration is a condition where the loss of water from a dog’s body exceeds the amount of water that the dog is able to take in.
 Symptoms appear when the blood volume drops and the dog’s body starts drawing water out of cells, resulting in a loss of electrolytes.

 These symptoms can begin with mild panting and dry nose or mouth and escalate to vomiting, illness, and death if left untreated.
-This is why it is so important for dogs to have access to water and maintain hydration.
+This is why it’s so important for dogs to have access to water and maintain hydration.

 Symptoms Of Dehydration In Dogs

 Symptoms of dehydration in dogs may begin mildly at first, but can quickly progress to signs of severe illness.
 Vomiting and diarrhea can further exacerbate the condition.